 Here at Advanced Irrigation Solutions we are Reinke Irrigation dealer owned and operated by Tyler Mensik, just outside the city limits of Fremont, Nebraska.
 We specialize in sales, parts and service of Reinke Irrigation Systems, but also offer retro pivot options, parts and maintenance on all competitive irrigation brands.
 Tyler Mensik started Advanced Irrigation in 2010 with the same dedication to quality work and drive to make a respected name in the agricultural community as he strives for today.

-In recent news, we have become an MFS/Stormor grain storage systems dealer as well.
-It has been some years since the article below was run but, we are still grateful for opportunities both Reinke, MFS/Stormor, and our customers have afforded us over the years.
+In recent news, we have become an AGI, formerly known as MFS/Stormor, grain storage systems dealer as well.
+It has been some years since the article below was run but, we are still grateful for opportunities both Reinke, AGI, and our customers have afforded us over the years.

 Mensik takes plunge into water business

 by Nathan Arneal